Setup with Locally Built Weaver Components

 RELAY_TLSCA_CERT_PATHS= - To run the drivers with TLS, set the following values (replace

-with the absolute path of theweaver-dlt-interoperability
+<PATH-TO-WEAVER>with the absolute path of theweaver-dlt-interoperabilityclone folder):RELAY_TLS=true

 RELAY_TLSCA_TRUST_STORE=<PATH-TO-WEAVER>/core/relay/credentials/fabric_trust_store.jks